Have You Ever Stared at a Dashboard and Still Had No Idea What to Do Next?

 Sales Performance Analytics

 Sales performance analytics helps improve pipeline speed and accuracy.
-It tracks win rate, deal size and quota attainment.
-Good sales analytics do not just look at past results.
+It tracks win rate, deal size, and quota attainment.
+Good sales performance analytics do not just look at past results.
 They also track activity levels and engagement to predict outcomes.
 This helps teams act before the quarter is already over.

 Operational Performance Analytics